 Just when it seems like the Warriors could play out time in this corner Mr. Mitrea blows his whistle.
 It’s one of those moments when, for an instant, due to the chaos on the floor no-one is certain who the penalty is for.
 Which way is the ref’s arm going?
 Is this the decision that will seal the match?
 Instead there’s a collective sinking feeling as it becomes clear the penalty is for holding on.
 Munster will get one last possession.

-The Munster penalty close to their own line is booted up towards halfway.
+Munster boot the ball from close to their own line up towards halfway.
 Glasgow are on high alert – to the point that Leone cuts off the ball boy’s attempts to give the ball to the visitors’ hooker!
 The men in red are slow to set up – possibly realising they only have one play left anyway, possibly due to fatigue and the clock reads 79:42 as POC calls the lineout (unsurprisingly) to himself.

 Big Bad Bob Watch – he’s on overwatch at the back of the setpiece alongside Pat MacArthur and Sean L., itching to get out into the Munster line and solidify the defensive effort.